Millington0304/Stats201_Yuanjun_Lin/Literature/ReadMe.md

-This folder now features one article related to the research topic.
+This folder now features one article related to the research topic.\
-The flowchart has the same file name but a different suffix.
+The flowchart it refers to is ARTICLE0FLOW.png